giancambo/benperk.github.io/msdn/2016/2016-12-c-bot-builder-samples-on-github.md

 # C# Bot Builder Samples on GitHub

-A good way to get ideas and some coding best practice is to look at some examples, there are many of them using C# hosted on GitHub here.
+A good way to get ideas and some coding best practice is to look at some examples, there are many of them using C# hosted on GitHub [here][LINK1].

 I wanted to walk through what they are so I can for myself find or discover some new ideas and best practices for this, as I am interested in creating a #chatbot like I discussed in these links